anic17/anic17/README.md

 Hi, it's Andreu, aka anic17, a hobbyist programmer, so everything is done on my free time.
 I mainly use C for my new projects, or batch scripting for small Windows scripts.

 # Skills
-These are my skills and frequently used languages.
+These are my skills and my frequently used languages.

  <table align="center">
  <tr>